AusClimateService/qqscale/README.md

 ```

 ## Data processing

-> **Reminders**
->
-> - Information about the input arguments for any of the command line programs
->   can be viewed by using the `-h` option.
-> - While the examples below simply run `python`,
->   you might use one of the pre-installed environments
->   (i.e. `/g/data/wp00/users/dbi599/miniconda3/envs/cih/bin/python` or
->   `/g/data/xv83/dbi599/miniconda3/envs/qqscale/bin/python`
->   if you're a member of those projects on NCI)
-> - While the examples below simply give the name of the command line program,
->   you may use a copy of those scripts at `/g/data/wp00/shared_code/qqscale/`

 In general, QDC and QMBA can be achieved by running the following programs in sequence:
 1. `apply_ssr.py` to apply Singularity Stochastic Removal (SSR) to all the data you'll be working with